Encoded14/void-user-repository/README.md

+# Void-User-Repository

 ## DISCLAIMER

 This project is **not affiliated with or endorsed by the Void Linux project** or its maintainers.
 It is an **unofficial community tool** designed to simplify managing and building user-contributed packages using the void-packages build system.
 Use at your own discretion.

-# Void-User-Repository
+## Overview
 A collection of template files for building packages on Void Linux.
 Includes a helper script, vay, which simplifies local package building and installation.
+If you dont wish to build the packages locally, this repository also provides prebuilt binaries in the releases.
+Information on how to easily download and install them go to [Prebuilt binaries](#prebuilt-binaries).

 ## The `vay` script

 `vay` works similarly to AUR helpers on Arch Linux.
-It automatically clones both this repository and the upstream void-packages repository, copies the template files, builds the packages locally on your machine, and installs them.
-This can also be used to easily install nonfree packages (discord, spotify, etc.), that are not distrubted as binaries by Voidlinux.
+Automatically performs the actions needed to build the packages locally on your system.
+If you prefer to do this manually go to [Manually building](#manually-building)

 ## Installation